Sport and sponsors.

 Clive Palmer made his Gold Coast United team wear “FREEDOM OF SPEECH” for one game against Melbourne Victory in 2011.

-Gold Coast United were booted out of the A-League a few days later.
+Gold Coast United was booted out of the A-League a few days later.

 The Wallabies & Vodafone